umd-lhcb/UT-Aux-mapping/README.md

 Python scripts to generate various UT auxiliary mappings:

-* `TrueP2B2toPPPMapping.py`: cable mapping for true P2B2 -> true PPP
-* `MirrorP2B2toPPPMapping.py`: cable mapping for mirror P2B2 -> mirror PPP
+* `P2B2toPPPMapping.py`: cable mapping for true/mirror P2B2 -> true/mirror PPP
 * `PPPDebug.py`: Print out unique netnames between P2B2 and PPP
 * All other scripts are no longer actively maintained.
 Though some of their outputs are available at [`0.4.3`](https://github.com/umd-lhcb/UT-Aux-mapping/releases/tag/0.4.3).